kube-rs/website/docs/controllers/observability.md

 tracing::subscriber::set_global_default(collector).unwrap();
 ```

-However, tracing requires us to have a configurable location of **where to send spans**, so creating the actual `tracer` requires a bit more work.
+However, tracing requires us to have a configurable location of **where to send spans**, so creating the actual `tracer` requires a bit more work:

 ```rust
 async fn init_tracer() -> opentelemetry::sdk::trace::Tracer {